K4ryuu/CS2-Egg/docs/features/auto-updaters.md

 ## FAQ

 **Q: Can I use CSS and SwiftlyS2 together?**
 A: Yes!
-They are different frameworks and can coexist.
-Test compatibility first.
+They are compatible frameworks and can coexist.

 **Q: Can I use CSS and ModSharp together?**
-A: Yes!
-ModSharp is standalone and doesn't conflict with CSS.
+A: No. ModSharp is incompatible with CSS.
+If ModSharp is enabled, CSS will be auto-disabled with a warning message.

+**Q: Can I use SwiftlyS2 and ModSharp together?**
+A: No. ModSharp is incompatible with SwiftlyS2.
+If ModSharp is enabled, SwiftlyS2 will be auto-disabled with a warning message.

+**Q: What frameworks are compatible with ModSharp?**
+A: ModSharp is only compatible with MetaMod.
+It cannot run alongside CSS or SwiftlyS2.

 **Q: Will updates break my plugins?**
 A: Possibly.
 Major updates can have breaking changes.
 Test on dev server first.